Student Spotlight: Aaron Smith

 “College of DuPage has been a central part to one of my most successful, fulfilling and enjoyable periods in life,” he said.
 “When I first arrived, I started in Calculus I, with my last math class six years behind me.
 As anyone getting back into math will tell you, it’s not easy; math has a tendency to rust over time.
 Fortunately, I stumbled upon the Math Assistance Center early on.
 With all the help I’ve received from my professors and the staff in the Math Center, I’m now solidly on the road to becoming an engineer and I couldn’t be more grateful for all the help I’ve received.”

-Smith completed summer research on simulating the high strength fields of accelerator magnets at Fermilab and presented his results in Fermilab poster session.
-He has transferred to the University of Illinois to study electrical engineering and earn his bachelor's degree.
-He sees himself continuing his education and plans to earn a master's and possibly his Ph.D.
+In 2013, Smith completed summer research on simulating the high strength fields of accelerator magnets at Fermilab and presented his results in Fermilab poster session.
+In 2014, he finished a second internship at Fermilab, where he continued to work on RF accelerating cavities.
+He has transferred to the University of Illinois to study electrical engineering and earn his bachelor’s and master’s degrees.

 It’s his years at College of DuPage that have helped him set these goals and move toward accomplishing them.